 It is not difficult to show that the characteristic polynomial of is , which gives four possibilities for the minimal polynomial of , namely .
 It is then not too terrible to verify that , simply by noting and verifying .
 However, that leaves two possibilities for the invariant factors of :

-On the other hand, diagonalizing the matrix we eventually obtain
+On the other hand, computing the Smith normal form of the matrix we eventually obtain

 Thus, the invariant factors of are and .
 It now follows that the rational canonical form of is

-Moreover, using the actual row and column operations used to diagonalize allows us to compute a change-of-basis matrix.
-One first finds an auxiliary matrix to be
+Moreover, using the row operations used to compute the Smith normal form allows us to compute a change-of-basis matrix.
+We first compute the auxiliary matrix, , finding it to be

-From this, we can now compute a change-of-basis matrix , ultimately finding one to be
+From this, we can now compute a change-of-basis matrix, , ultimately finding it to be